Status of Swiss institutions in EU knowledge programmes

 Since 2014 and until the end of the current programme, Switzerland participates with the status of a 'partner country' (i.e. third country) in Erasmus+.

 Following the adoption of the Mass Immigration Initiative on 9 February 2014, negotiations on a Swiss association to the Erasmus+ programme were suspended on 26 February 2014 and Switzerland became a 'partner country'.
-The status of 'partner country' means that Swiss organisations are not eligible for bilateral mobility activities under Erasmus+ and eligible (for funding) only under spe cific conditions for certain activities.
+The status of 'partner country' means that Swiss organisations are not eligible for bilateral mobility activities under Erasmus+ and eligible (for funding) only under specific conditions for certain activities.
 By mutual agreement in spring 2017, negotiations between Switzerland and the European Commission were not reopened.
-The Swiss Federal Council assumes that association in the 2018–2020 period is no longer realistic.
 As soon as the key elements of the future programme (as of 2021) are known, the Federal Council will evaluate a possible Swiss association.

-Movetia is responsible for implementing the Swiss strategy and, for this purpose, publishes special calls for proposals for Swiss organisations wishing to participate in Erasmus+ approved cooperation projects as 'silent' partners with Swiss funding.
+Movetia is the agency responsible for exchanges and mobility.
+It publishes special calls for proposals for Swiss organisations wishing to participate in Erasmus+ approved cooperation projects as 'silent' partners with Swiss funding.